What is raw chocolate?

 Strictly speaking, raw chocolate shouldn’t contain any sugar at all.
 This might help with controlling your weight, dealing with cravings or improving your metabolism.
 Milk is another no-no; although some raw chocolate may include raw cacao oil or butter to give creamy but dairy free taste to the raw bitter flavour of the chocolate.

 Whether or not this actually improves the taste is probably a matter of a personal opinion, but raw chocolate certainly keeps more minerals, nutricions and other delicious goodness than regular chocolate.

 The ‘Raw’ Truth or a Raw Deal?

 This is where it gets technical.
-In order, to derive these health benefits, raw chocolate – the cacao bean – should be processed at a temperature of under 42C.
+In order, to derive these health benefits, raw chocolate – the cacao bean – needs to be processed at a temperature of under 42-45C.

 The traditional process of making chocolate is all about the fermentation of the cacao.
-This is the process whereby any tannins or acid flavours from the raw cacao bean, direct from the cacao tree, are turned into fruity, chocolate aromas.
+This is the process in which any tannins or acid flavours from the raw cacao bean, direct from the cacao tree, are turned into fruity, chocolate aromas.
 Fermentation can last for a number of days as the cacao is turned to allow for an even ferment and oxygen is introduced.
 This takes place either at the farm on the plantation or at a nearby processing plant.

-During fermentation, temperatures usually reach up to 50C.
+During the traditional fermentation, temperatures usually reach up to 50C.
 Cocoa presses used to create cocoa butter involve the butter melting at around 70C.

-What is raw chocolate?
-There appears to be certain amount of scepticism in the industry that raw coaco powder really can be produced at temperature under 42C.
+There appears to be certain amount of scepticism in the chocolate industry that raw coaco powder really can be produced at temperature under 42C.
 So, there appears to be a quality control issue here for manufactures of raw chocolate to demonstrate that any supposed health benefits are really in line with the actual processes involved.

 Taste vs Hygiene ?